 Parking spaces are located in the condominium clusters and are not identified by numbers.
 These parking spaces are available for owners, their tenants, or guests without reservation or restriction.
 Vehicles are to be parked on the asphalt within the parking spaces provided.
 Under no circumstances are vehicles allowed to park or travel on the grass.
 The landscaped areas have irrigation heads which will break under the weight of vehicles.
-No campers, trailers, motor homes, boats, or vans or trucks having capacity over one ton or having more than six wheels may be parked on association property.
+Campers, trailers, motorhomes or boats may not be parked on Association property.
+Motorcycles, cars or trucks rated Class 1, Class 2 (with the exception of step vans) or Class 3 heavy-duty pickup trucks may be parked on Association property.
+Any other vehicles are not allowed to be parked on Association property.
 No unregistered vehicles, vehicles with expired tags or off-road vehicles may be parked on association property.
 In the event that your vehicle gets towed, you may recover it from Hydra Recovery Corp at 863-576-4869.

 Here are a few things you need to know about having a pet here at Grenelefe: